RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/59-JAS.md

 <sup>14</sup> What [doth it] profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
 <sup>15</sup> If a brother or sister be naked, and destitute of daily food,
 <sup>16</sup> And one of you say unto them, Depart in peace, be [ye] warmed and filled; notwithstanding ye give them not those things which are needful to the body; what [doth it] profit?
-<sup>17</sup> Even so faith, if it hath not works, is dead, being alone .
+<sup>17</sup> Even so faith, if it hath not works, is dead, being alone.
 <sup>18</sup> Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 <sup>19</sup> Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 <sup>20</sup> But wilt thou know, O vain man, that faith without works is dead?